Gaurav1921/Supervised-ML-Algorithms-The-Mathematical-Way/README.md

 # Supervised-ML-Algorithms-The-Mathematical-Way

 In this repository, I have added codes for building ML models for Linear Regression, Logistic Regression and Classification with the use of Mathematics and Statistics.
+These models are built without using any of the pre-built methods from scikit libraries.
+So if you want to see the how those Linear Regression models from scikit library are built right from the beginning then this is the place for you.
+Here I have attached the Jupyter notebooks on which I practiced and learned from the Andrew NG's course on Coursera.
+These will include the concepts such as Cost Function, Gradient Descent, computing and implementing it, then visualizing it using matplotlib library of python